Parking so men can get round track (5)

 (spoor is a kind of track)

-'parking so men can get round' is the subsidiary indication.
+'parking so men can get round' is the wordplay.

 'parking' becomes 'p'.